int-brain-lab/iblenv/.github/ISSUE_TEMPLATE/postmortem_report.md

 ### Detection

-{things that would have detected this failure before it became An Incident, such as better testing, monitoring, etc}
+{things that would have detected this failure before it became an incident, such as better testing, monitoring, etc}

 ### Mitigation

-{link to github issues for things that would have made this failure less serious, such as graceful degradation, better exception handling, etc}
+{things that would have made this failure less serious, such as graceful degradation, better exception handling, etc}

 ### Process

-{link to github issues for things that would have helped us resolve this failure faster, such as documented processes and protocols, etc}
+{things that would have helped us resolve this failure faster, such as documented processes and protocols, etc}

 ### Fixes

-{link to github issues or PRs/commits for the actual fixes that were necessary to resolve this incident}
+{the fixes that were necessary to resolve this incident}

-## Appendix
+## Other

-{any other useful information, such as relevant chat logs}
+{any other useful information, such as relevant logs}